How to organize an in-person, online or hybrid hackathon -- A revised planning kit: Example timelines

-This timeline shows an example for a small-scale hackathon (< 50 participants) which aimed to bring together interested researchers, students and practitioners and form a community around a novel resource.
+This timeline provides an example of a small-scale hybrid hackathon (< 30 participants) that aimed to bring together researchers, students, and practitioners to form a community around a novel resource.

-\textbf{4 months before the hackathon:} \begin{itemize} \item \textit{Goal:} Formation of a community around a novel data resource which contains a virtually complete collection of all open source projects around the world. \item \textit{Theme:} Development of research ideas and initial prototypes that utilize the resource. \item \textit{Competition / cooperation:} Decision for a cooperation style event that focuses on joint exploration of the resource. \item \textit{Duration / breaks:} Discussion about and decision for a tentative date. \item \textit{Participant recruitment:} Identification of key individuals in industry, universities and scientific communities that could benefit from the resource and that can support the recruitment of individuals that would be interested in and would benefit from using the resource. \item \textit{Stakeholder involvement:} Discussions with these key individuals as well as developers and maintainers of similar resources about their interest in the resource. \item \textit{Ideation:} Decision to ask participants for initial ideas through the registration form and conduct additional ideation during the hackathon. \end{itemize}
+\textbf{6 months before the hackathon:} \begin{itemize}[leftmargin=0.5cm] \item \textit{Goal:} Formation of a community around a novel data resource that contains a virtually complete collection of all open-source projects around the world. \item \textit{Theme:} Development of research ideas and initial prototypes that utilize the resource. \item \textit{Competition / cooperation:} Decision for a cooperation style event that focuses on joint exploration of the resource. \item \textit{Duration / breaks:} Discussion about and decision for a 3-day event that starts on Friday afternoon. \item \textit{Agenda:} Decision about a tentative agenda that includes idea pitches, checkpoints, and a final presentation. \item \textit{Participant recruitment:} Identification of key individuals in industry, universities, and scientific communities that could benefit from the resource and that can support the recruitment of individuals that would be interested in and would benefit from using the resource. \item \textit{Stakeholder involvement:} Discussions with these key individuals about their interest in the resource. \item \textit{Ideation:} Decision to ask participants for initial ideas through the registration form and conduct additional ideation at the beginning of the hackathon. \item \textit{Specialized preparation:} Identification of a suitable space at the offices of the organization where one of the organizers is affiliated.
+Criteria for selection included the availability of one larger common room and multiple smaller breakout rooms in close proximity.
+All rooms are equipped with suitable hardware to hold conference calls (computer connected to area microphones, cameras, and projection hardware). \end{itemize}